Paint manufacturer branding: naming, identity, label design

 Copywriting: Anton Solonko, Artur Redzynets

-Design direction: Vik Vatamaniuk
+Design director: Vik Vatamaniuk

 Senior designer: Veronika Syniavska